W3PMU/DeveloperExercises/Exercise_GitHub_Fork.md

 ### GitHub.com Account

-You need a GitHub.com registered account to perform the tasks in this exercise.
+You need a [GitHub.com](https://github.com) registered account to perform the tasks in this exercise.
+A free GitHub account can be used for this exercise.

 ---

 ## Forking a Project

+The folllowing demonstrates how to create a *Fork* of this DeveloperExercises project.

+1. Run a web browser and Sign in to [https://github.com](https://github.com)
+2. Navigate to the [DeveloperExercises](https://github.com/GridProtectionAlliance/DeveloperExercises) repository
+3. Click the *Fork* button
+4.

 ### Cloning Your Project Fork